tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![short-portfolio-returns](Images/short-portfolio-returns.png)

-* Finally, plotting the Short Position Dual Moving Average crossover trading strategy against its backtesting results show that the algorithm would have *made* money by shorting VNQ stock during the 2008 financial crisis and by approximately $6,500 on an initial capital allocation of $100,000.
+* Finally, plotting the Short Position Dual Moving Average crossover trading strategy against its backtesting results shows that the algorithm would have *made* money by shorting VNQ stock during the 2008 financial crisis and by approximately $6,500 on an initial capital allocation of $100,000.
 Specifically, the ending portfolio value for the algorithm was $106,587.2295, and results in cumulative returns of 6.5872%.

   ![short-backtest-results-code](Images/short-backtest-results-code.png)